EtonaKazuha/Drum-Kit/README.md

-The index.js file carries the code that plays the sound when a certain button is pressed and also changes the color of the button that is pressed
+The index.js file carries the code that plays the sound when a certain button is pressed and also changes the color of the button that is pressed.

-This website was made possible with Dr. Angela's web development course
+This website was made possible with Dr. Angela's web development course.

 Creator Emails:
   jadedragon330@gmail.com